tramfsl/sangam/content/services/equity-broking.md

 ---
 title: Equity Broking
-subtitle: T. Ram Financial Services Private Limited offers a platform for its clients to execute trades in BSE & NSE in tie up with Paterson Securities Pvt.
+subtitle: We offer a platform for our clients to execute trades in BSE & NSE through Paterson Securities Pvt.
 Ltd., one of India’s oldest and reputed Brokerage house.
 icon: icon-target
 weight: 400
 ---